The Encyclopedia of Arda - an interactive guide to the world of J.R.R. Tolkien

 Borthand

-For most of the First Age, the only Men to enter Beleriand were the people of the Edain.
+For many years, the only Men to enter Beleriand were the people of the Edain.
 Beyond the Blue Mountains to the east, a group of Easterlings known as the Swarthy Men dwelt, and after the Dagor Bragollach messengers came to them from Morgoth, tempting them to cross the Mountains and gain some of the fabled riches of Beleriand for themselves.

 Many of these Men chose to pass westward across the Mountains, and one of their most important chieftains was a Man named Bór.
 He had three sons, Borlad, Borlach, and - apparently the youngest of the three - Borthand.
 In Beleriand, these Men and many others besides were welcomed by the Elves, and Maedhros took gladly took them into his service.